Suzy Cohen, Suzy Cohen Healthy Lifestyle

 You see, natural iodine supports breast health, as well as the prostate, testicular, endometrial, ovarian and cervical.
 It’s extremely protective.
 I lost my mother-in-law to breast cancer, which is tied to iodine deficiency.

 Drug mugging is huge in the Hashi community.
 Many folks take fluorinated drugs, causing more depletions of iodine because fluorine is a drug mugger of iodine.
 Shocker!
-Here’s a few: Flurazepam (Dalmane), atorvastatin (Lipitor), celecoxib (Celebrex), levofloxacin (Levaquin) and lansoprazole (Prevacid).
+Here are a few: Flurazepam (Dalmane), atorvastatin (Lipitor), celecoxib (Celebrex), levofloxacin (Levaquin) and lansoprazole (Prevacid).

 **This article originally featured on SuzyCohen.com**